 Home Fires and Burn Prevention

-Consider the following for burn prevention and prevent fires from happening at home:
+Consider the following for burn prevention at home:

 - Never leave incense or candles unattended